nvpro-samples/vk_raytracing_tutorial_KHR/docs/tutorial/index.md

 }
 ```

 This function begins by binding the ray tracing pipeline, followed by binding the descriptor set that provides the scene's textures to the shaders.
 Next, it uses a push descriptor set to specify the top-level acceleration structure (TLAS) and the output image where the ray tracing results will be written.
-Unlike rasterization, where this image is attached as a framebuffer, in ray tracing we write directly to it.
+Both pipelines write to the same target image — rasterization via a framebuffer color attachment, ray tracing via a storage-image binding — as introduced in [Where the Pixels Actually Go: The Target Image](#where-the-pixels-actually-go-the-target-image).
 The push constant is set up similarly to graphics, providing per-frame data to the shaders.
 The function then calls `vkCmdTraceRaysKHR`, which dispatches the ray tracing pipeline and executes the associated shaders.
 Finally, a memory barrier ensures that the ray traced image is fully written and ready before it is post-processed by the tonemapper.

 #### Step 6.2: Update Scene Buffer for Ray Tracing